Cervical spondylosis

 Most patients do not need further investigation and the diagnosis is made on clinical grounds alone.

-Plain X-ray of cervical spine showing formation of osteophytes, narrowing of disc spaces with encroachment of intervertebral foraminae.
+Plain X-ray of cervical spine shows formation of osteophytes, narrowing of disc spaces with encroachment of intervertebral foraminae.
 This is not diagnostic, as these findings are common in normal middle-aged patients.
+X-rays are not generally recommended to assess neck pain.

 Patients with neurological abnormality will need magnetic resonance imaging (MRI) of the cervical spine at an early stage, particularly if they have progressive myelopathy, radiculopathy or intractable pain.